-Sage Publishing, a global leader in educational and academic publishing, approached Somewhere Else with a view of exploring the potential of immersive technologies for education.
+Sage Publishing, a global leader in educational and academic publishing, approached Bodyswaps with a view of exploring the potential of immersive technologies for education.

 Working with Subject Matter Experts and Higher Education experts, SAGE identified a challenge in psychiatric nursing education : students needed a new way of practicing their soft skills and building their self-confidence before transitioning from the classroom to the hospital.